Posts

 Image

-Here rests Frederick “Fred” Yerke , a young man whose short life reflects the hardships and emotional strain faced by many working-class families in early 20th-century Tonawanda.
 Fred Yerke was 26 years old and lived with his parents on Erie Street .
 Like many young men of his generation, he struggled to find steady work during a period of economic uncertainty.
-He was known to be inseparable from his boyhood friend, John Schrier , a companionship so close that local newspapers described them as “life-long chums.”
-On January 31 , the two young men met at a saloon on Main Street .
-What followed shocked the community.
-After sharing a final drink together, they died within minutes of one another.
+He had a close friend named John Schrier.
+A local newspaper described them as “life-long chums.”
+On January 31 , the two young men bought two ounces of carbolic acid at the store of R A Jenke on Main and Niagara.
+Later they went to Edwin Langbehn's saloon at 260 Main Street .
+They ordered to beers, shook hands, and drank the poison laced beer.
+They died within minutes of one another.
 Newspapers of the time reported that their deaths appeared to have been planned together , though the exact reasons were never fully understood.
 Authorities noted that both men were unemployed, and speculation ranged from despair over their circumstances to youthful bravado.
-No clear explanation ...
+No clear explanation was ever found.